Low-GI (glycaemic index) foods are digested more slowly and result in a smaller increase in blood sugar and insulin than high-GI foods.

 Resistant starch (RS)

-Slowly digestible starch is highest in starchy foods that have undergone the least processing.
+SDS is highest in starchy foods that have undergone the least processing.
 This includes beans and legumes, cooked vegetables like potatoes, corn, peas, and squash, grains like stone-ground wheat, quinoa, brown rice, rolled or steel-cut oats, oat bran, and barley.
 When cooked fresh, these foods contain higher amounts of SDS than more processed versions like potato chips, breads made with enriched flours, white rice, and instant oats.

 What is resistant starch, exactly?